Lisly25/webserv/README.md

 	Trying to use a disallowed method will return code 405.
 Not listing any method as allowed will throw an exception, as well as specifying a method that is not supported

++ all location contexts must also contain a root directive, no matter which type location it is.
+Its value must be a single string (it cannot contain whitespaces)

 Proxy_pass passes the requests to other server off loads the work from our server and the server its passed to in this examples a docker containers have their own CGI to handle the code execution and generate the reponse for the user.